What is Alcohol Flush Reaction?

 The most efficient way to flush alcohol out of your system is to have well-functioning ADH enzymes and its cofactors that are able to effectively handle the alcohol metabolism process and therefore prevent Asian flush.

 Products that include the necessary ingredients (i.e. cofactors) that are used by the ADH enzyme will have a greater chance of preventing Asian flush.

 As mentioned above, the best way to flush alcohol out of your system and therefore reduce the symptoms (such as Asian flush syndrome) of drinking alcohol, is to improve the functioning and therefore the efficiency of the ADH enzyme in completing the alcohol metabolism process.

-Counteract the inflammatory response produced by
+- Counteract the inflammatory response produced by alcohol consumption

-Enhance the ADH and ALDH activities in the liver
+- Enhance the ADH and ALDH activities in the liver

-Reduce the reported severity of nausea, vomiting
+- Reduce the reported severity of nausea, vomiting and diarrhoea

 It is important to understand that the concentration of the nutrients and vitamins in commercially available hangover products are usually sub-therapeutic.
 There is no scientific evidence to support the efficacy of these small concentrations and/or the combinations of ingredients used to reduce Asian Flush Reaction.
 In other words, research studies have been conducted on much higher doses of these ingredients than exist in current hangover products.